spasenovski/justRouter/README.md

 depending on the number of segments of the URI you provide(or the server provides).

 The downside of course is what happens when we have routes with same number of segments.
-This is the example in my benchmark.
+Such is the example in my benchmark.
 Even then it's insanely fast.
 In a real world case,
 it would take full benefith from this way of matching.

 Credits